 Students must file official change of name with the Office of the Registrar.
 (See Changing Your Name in University Records.)
 Students update their current or permanent address on their own TritonLink account.

 A student who discontinues graduate study with the intention of resuming during a later quarter, with department approval, files a formal Leave of Absence, Extension and/or Withdrawal form prior to leaving the campus.
 Graduate students must have completed at least one quarter of academic residence and be in good standing (GPA 3.0 minimum or equivalent and no more than eight units of U or F) to be granted a leave.
-All graduate students are limited to a maximum of three quarters of leave and/or withdrawal.
+All graduate students are limited to a maximum of three quarters of leave.

-Prior to the end of the second week of instruction of the quarter in which the leave is to begin, a student must complete a Leave of Absence form and obtain required signatures as listed under the clearance section of the form, and the approvals of the graduate adviser or chair of the (major) department, group, or school, and dean of Graduate Studies.
+Prior to the end of the second week of instruction of the quarter in which the leave is to begin, a student must complete a Leave of Absence form and obtain required signatures as listed under the clearance section of the form, and the approvals of the graduate adviser or chair of the (major) department, group, or school, and dean of the Graduate Division.
 Tuition and fee refund will be subject to the refund schedule.
 (See Schedule of Refunds.)
 A graduate student who enrolled in classes before requesting a leave of absence must also request a withdrawal from course work for the quarter of leave to avoid paying tuition and fees for that quarter.
 Graduate students may request an extension of an approved leave prior to the expiration of the leave, up to the maximum of three quarters in all degree programs.
-For an extension of an approved leave, the student must complete a new Leave of Absence form and obtain the signatures of the graduate adviser or chair of (major) department, and dean of Graduate Studies.
+For an extension of an approved leave, the student must complete a new Leave of Absence form and obtain the signatures of the graduate adviser or chair of (major) department, and dean of the Graduate Division.

 During the quarter in which childbirth or adoption occurs, a graduate student may choose one of the following registration options: